, , , , ,

-On Sunday, Minaj joined hands with Erika while walking out to her song, “Super Bass,” in front of the TPUSA crowd.
+On Sunday (Dec.
+21), Nicki joined hands with Erika while walking out to her song, “Super Bass,” in front of the TPUSA crowd.
 “This administration is full of people with heart and soul, and they make me proud of them.
-Our vice president, he makes me … well, I love both of them,” Minaj said.
+Our vice president [JD Vance], he makes me…well, I love both of them,” Minaj told the crowd.
 “Both of them have a very uncanny ability to be someone that you relate to.”

-We previously told you Minaj caught flak after teaming up with UN Ambassador Mike Waltz to address the alleged “genocide” of Christians in Nigeria… despite experts debunking the theory of such targeted genocide, PBS reported.
+We previously told you Minaj caught flak after teaming up with UN Ambassador Mike Waltz to address the alleged “genocide” of Christians in Nigeria… despite experts debunking all theories of a targeted genocide, PBS reported.
 Her fans were quick to call her out over this and her recent attacks against the transgender community.

 @YallQunt wrote on X, “If you’re gay, trans, a woman, person of color, an immigrant, lower or middle class and still a fan of Nicki Minaj please go to the deepest pits of HELL.”